• Contact us

 Major achievements

-Kondo, Wataru (2018) "The Right of Self-Defense from the Perspective of International Organization Law: A Consideration of the Right of Self-Defense Against Terrorists," Hitotsubashi Law Review, Vol. 17, No. 3 (Commemorating the Retirement of Professor Sato, Tetsuo), pp. 147-167.
+Kondo, Wataru (2018).
+"The Right of Self-Defense from the Perspective of International Organizational Law: A Study on 'The Right of Self-Defense Against Terrorists'," Hitotsubashi Law Review, Vol. 17, No. 3 (In Commemoration of Professor Tetsuo Sato's Retirement), pp. 147-167.

 extracurricular activities